Image

 In the Holt County, MO area, prosecutors often file serious charges early in the process—but those charges can be challenged.
 We actively push back against overcharging, negotiate from a position of strength, and pursue opportunities to reduce or dismiss charges when possible.
 At the same time, we prepare every Holt County, MO case as if it is headed to trial, ensuring we are ready to advocate for you at every stage.

-Client-Centered Approach Focused on Protecting Your Future
+Focused on One Thing: Protecting Your Future

 A manslaughter charge in Holt County, MO can have lasting consequences beyond the courtroom.
 Our focus extends beyond resolving your case, we aim to protect your long-term future.
 With a dedicated Holt County, MO team available 24/7, we work to safeguard your freedom, your record, and your ability to move forward once the case is behind you.

-Defending Manslaughter Charges in Holt County, MO
+How Manslaughter Cases are Fought in Holt County, MO

 A manslaughter charge in Holt County, MO is serious, but it is far from automatic.
 There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.